 There's nothing better than finishing a good meal then sitting around the campfire telling stories before bed.

 Campfire Story Telling Tips

-- Narrate from personal experience or from a story you've heard.
+- Narrate from personal experience or a story you've heard.

-- Just remember the key points of the story and modify the story to suit your audience.
+- Remember the key points of the story and modify the story to suit your audience.

 - Take in aspects of your surroundings.
-If you’re camping in or by trees then that can really spook the listeners, especially as most woods or forests have lots of unexplained noises anyway, which will really add to the atmosphere.
+Camping by trees adds to the atmosphere, as most woods or forests have many unexplained noises.

 - Vary sound.
 Go quiet.
 Go LOUD.
 Speed-some-bits-up.
 Slow some bits down.
 Add........pauses....... and then BANG!